traderepublic/Cilicon/README.md

 ## 🔮 Ideas for the Future

 ### Support for more Provisioners
-We use Github Actions for our iOS builds at [Trade Republic](https://traderepublic.com) but would love to see Cilicon being used for other CI services as well.
+We use GitHub Actions for our iOS builds at [Trade Republic](https://traderepublic.com) but would love to see Cilicon being used for other CI services as well.
 Implementing support for more services should be easy by building on top of the `Provisioner` protocol.

 ### Automated Bundle provisioning over the network